JacquemontLab/CNV-Annotation/README.md

     "<first_exon> - <last_exon> / <total_exon_count>"

-eg:

-Where, for example, "2-3/4" is a CNV that overlaps from the second to the third exon in gene of 4 exons.
+Where "2-3/4" is a CNV that overlaps from the second to the third exon in gene of 4 exons.
 In order to convert this to a percentage format we apply the following function:

     Exon_Overlap = (<last_exon> - <first_exon> + 1) / <total_exon_count>